ETHZ-INS/DLCAnalyzer/README.md

 ![](README_figs/README-unnamed-chunk-74-2.png)<!-- -->

 As we can see, on the first glance the classifications look fairly accurate.
-We can further compare them to each other by We can evaluate our results within files and for the overall experiment.
-The second function will create a PDF document with all LabelPlots in the working directory.
+To gain a more descriptiv readout we can evaluate our results within files and for the overall experiment.
+The second command will create a PDF document with all LabelPlots in the working directory.

 ```r